 Impaired smell caused by a viral or bacterial infection is often short-lived.
-In the case of bacterial infections, antibiotics may be given to speed up the healing process.
+If you have a bacterial infection, you may be given antibiotics to speed up the healing process.
 This will help to restore smell.
 Decongestants and OTC antihistamines can help relieve nasal congestion caused by allergies.

 If you have a stuffy nose and are unable to blow your nose, use a humidifier to moisten the air.
 Keeping a humidifier in your home can loosen mucus and help relieve congestion.